 CSIR NET Earth Sciences Syllabus is divided in various section tabulated below:

 Part-A, Part-B and Part-C will have 20, 50 and 75 questions, out of which candidates are supposed to answer any 15, 35 and 25 questions respectively.

 The infograph below explains the section-wise exam pattern for Life Sciences:

-There are 13 major topics under CSIR NET Life Sciences syllabus.
-Candidates can check detailed topic-wise syllabus from below table:
+There are 13 major topics under the CSIR NET Life Sciences syllabus.
+Candidates can check the detailed topic-wise syllabus from the below table:

 |Molecules and their Interaction||Cellular Organization|

 |Ecological Principles||Photosynthesis, Respiration and photorespiration, Nitrogen metabolism, Plant hormones, Sensory photobiology, Solute transport and photoassimilate translocation, Secondary metabolites and Stress physiology.|

 CSIR NET Mathematical Sciences exam will have 20, 40 and 60 questions, however, candidates have to attempt only 15, 25 and 20 questions in Part-A, Part-B and Part-C respectively.